classical swine fever

 Direct contact between infectious and susceptible pigs is the most common route of transmission of CSFV.
 Pigs can become infected at markets and during transport in contaminated vehicles, and thus may introduce virus into a herd.
 However, the mode of introduction of CSFV into a herd can often not be established (Terpstra, 1987; Elbers et al., 1999).

 Sows may become infected by artificial insemination and thus probably by natural mating (De Smit et al., 1999).
 Aerogenic transmission seems to take place within housing compartments (Laevens et al., 1999).
 Aerogenic spread between farms may occur in pig-dense regions, where large units with mechanical ventilation are located close together.
 Transmission of CSFV within and between herds has been estimated by simulation models (Stegeman et al., 1999a, b; Stärk et al., 2000).
 Man appears to contribute considerably to virus spread within and between herds: for example, through the use of contaminated instruments and medicine bottles.
 The possibility that insects, dogs, cats and birds act as mechanical vectors of the virus cannot be excluded.
 Wild boars are an important reservoir of CSFV and they appear to have been the source of many outbreaks (Fritzemeier et al., 1999).
+Wild boar populations present a constant risk for domestic pigs (Blome et al., 2017).

 Pork and pork products are an important indirect source of dissemination, because CSFV can survive in them after processing.
 When the meat is stored, cooled or frozen, the virus can survive for months.
 After such products are introduced in a country, and if kitchen leftovers (swill, garbage) are not properly treated before being fed to pigs, they may cause outbreaks (Dunne, 1975; Fritzemeier et al., 1999).
 Because of this potential danger, some countries prohibit the feeding of swill to pigs.

-Recent advances in molecular epidemiology of CSFV have facilitated the tracing of the source of outbreaks and of transmission routes.
+Advances in molecular epidemiology of CSFV have facilitated the tracing of the source of outbreaks and of transmission routes.
 The phylogenetic analysis of genome sequences can be exploited to detect or exclude a possible connection between outbreaks (Lowings et al., 1999; Widjojoatmodjo et al., 1999).

-In 2002, a working group on CSF in wild boar of the Directorate General Health and Consumer Protection (DG SANCO) of the European Commission initiated the establishment of a common database on the epidemiology of classical swine fever in wild boar.
-(See: http://public.csf-wildboar.eu/Default.aspx)
+In 2002, a working group on CSF in wild boar of the Directorate General Health and Consumer Protection (DG SANCO) of the European Commission initiated the establishment of a common database on the epidemiology of classical swine fever in wild boar (see: http://public.csf-wildboar.eu/Default.aspx).

 Impact: EconomicTop of page

+CSF is a re-emerging disease, threatening pork production worldwide (Ganges et al., 2020).
 CSF can cause enormous economic losses in countries with an intensive pig industry.
 The losses can be divided into losses for the government, mainly due to the strict stamping out and other control measures that have to be taken, and losses for the entire livestock-production chain, i.e. feed suppliers, breeding organisations, animal traders, slaughterhouses and processing industries (Horst et al., 1999).
 Severe outbreaks plagued Belgium, Germany, and the Netherlands in the 1990s.
 In the latter country, the 1997 epidemic resulted in destruction of more than 11 million pigs and estimated financial losses of about 2.3 billion US dollars (Meuwissen et al., 1999).
 In extensive pig-holding systems in developing countries the animal and economic losses may be less obvious.

 Zoonoses and Food SafetyTop of page